SOLANA-DEVNET

 External value flow diagram

-External Project / Revenue
+External Project / Funding

-Revenue Pool PDA
+Distribution Pool PDA

 Receives all external funding through one universal on-chain intake address.